vivekagr/notes/self/topics_of_interest.rst

 C Language
 ----------

 I want to get a good grasp of C since many other softwares I deal with are written in it and I want to be able to play with their code.
-Also I like to go deeper into a system (including OS, programming languages and softwares implemented in C) and understand how it is implemented.
+Also I like to go deeper into the system (including OS, programming languages and softwares implemented in C) and understand how it is implemented.

 **Resources**